-As the technology grows in popularity, each market finds new ways to use wearable devices.
+As technology grows in popularity, each market finds new ways to use wearable devices.
 PricewaterhouseCoopers surveyed consumers and business representatives and found the majority were excited about the future of wearable technology.
 Consumers wanted devices to help them monitor personal health and immerse themselves in entertainment, while different industries have unique expectations for cutting-edge data collection solutions.

 Here are some ways wearable computing technology can help different business, and which devices are right for expected demand: